doc-kits/react/.github/pull_request_template.md

 - [ ] Documentation: changes to documentation.
 - [ ] Build: changes that affect the build system or external dependencies.
 - [ ] CI: changes to our CI configuration files and scripts.
+- [ ] Chore: housekeeping changes that do not affect production.

 #### Changes